Policy Number: 189

 I. POLICY AND GENERAL STATEMENT

 For administrative and professional ("A&P") positions, the President has the authority to appoint or recommend for appointment persons to the Executive Vice Chancellor for Health Affairs and to establish the responsibilities of individuals in those positions.
 The President also has the authority to appoint or recommend for appointment to the Board of Regents of The University of Texas System members of the faculty.
 The President may delegate this authority to other senior management officials within The University of Texas Health Science Center at Houston ("university").
-The method for selecting an individual to appoint to an A&P position or to a faculty position is discussed in HOOP Policy 143 Recruitment.
+The method for selecting an individual to appoint to an A&P position or to a faculty position is covered in HOOP Policy 143 Recruitment.

 A. Administrative & Professional Positions

 When an individual has been selected for appointment to an academic A&P position, the Dean or administrative equivalent makes a recommendation to the President.
-Refer to HOOP Policy 150 Administrative and Professional and Classified Employee Job Classifications for information on the differences between management A&P and academic A&P.

 Once all internal procedures have been completed and approvals obtained, the Systems Data Resource Team ("SDR") will prepare an official letter of appointment.
 Letters signed by the appointee must be returned to SDR.
 SDR forwards the appointment letter to the President for signature.
 After signature by the President, SDR sends a fully executed copy to the employee.
 No appointment will be considered official until such letter has been signed by the appointee and the President.